Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Mistake 2: Chasing perfect numbers instead of stability

-Jumping from one chemical treatment to another trying to hit the exact ideal pH causes far more damage than stable, slightly imperfect numbers.
+Jumping from one chemical treatment to another trying to hit a perfect pH can cause more harm than stable, slightly imperfect numbers.

 Mistake 3: Trusting test strips